 The Texan SS shoots a 405 grain bullet at 677 fps which generate 412 foot-pounds of energy and this exceeds the manufacturer's claim of 400fpe.
 For a flatter trajectory, the AeroMagnum 259 grain Lone Star Hollow Point is a great option.
 Very accurate, it leaves the barrel at 773 fps for a muzzle energy of 325fpe.
 At 933fps, 137gr Air Venturi Round Balls exceed the manufacturer's fps claim of 900fps and they deliver 276 fpe.
 With most ammo expect 5 shots with an extreme spread of about 65fps, but to keep the groups really tight, refill after three shots.

-Summing UpWhat do we think of the .45 Texan SS?
-We love it!
-It has almost everything you could ask for in a big bore airgun.
-You can get up to five shots per fill, and then you only have to fill it to 3000psi.
-It is powerful, producing more power than the majority of big bore airguns.
-It is accurate, in fact, minute of angle accurate out to at least fifty yards, and kill-zone accurate out past 100 yards.
-It is suppressed and, in spite of the power it is putting out, you can shoot it without hearing protection.
-It isn't too long, nor too heavy, and its all metal construction is perfect for hunting in all conditions.
-It is made in America out of solid, aircraft-grade aluminum, and sports a Lothar Walther barrel.
-If you are looking for a powerful and quiet big bore airgun, take a serious look at the Airforce Texan SS.
+Summing UpWhat do we think of the .45 Texan SS and LSS?
+We love them!
+They have almost everything you could ask for in a big bore airgun.
+You can get up to five shots per fill, and you only have to fill to 3000psi.
+They are powerful, with the LSS being the most powerful production airgun on the market.
+They are capable of incredible accuracy well past 100 yards, and in fact, the LSS is one of the most accurate airguns we have shot!
+They are suppressed and, in spite of the power they put out, you can shoot them without hearing protection.
+They are made in America out of solid, aircraft-grade aluminum, and sport a Lothar Walther barrel.
+If you are looking for a powerful and quiet big bore airgun, then the Texan SS and LSS are the guns for you!

 Accuracy & Power The Texan SS shoots a 405 grain bullet at 677 fps which generate 412 foot-pounds of energy and this exceeds the manufacturer's claim of 400fpe.
 For a flatter trajectory, the AeroMagnum 259 grain Lone Star Hollow Point is a great option.
 Very accurate, it leaves the barrel at 773 fps for a muzzle energy of 325fpe.
 At 933fps, 137gr Air Venturi Round Balls exceed the manufacturer's fps claim of 900fps and they deliver 276 fpe.
 With most ammo expect 5 shots with an extreme spread of about 65fps, but to keep the groups really tight, refill after three shots.